fleetdm/fleet/handbook/security.md

 We enable *Require two-factor authentication* for everyone in the organization.

 Fleet requires two-factor authentication for everyone in the organization.
-We do not require Single Sign-on (SSO) - as most of the software we work on is open source and accessible to external collaborators.
+We do not require Single Sign-on (SSO) - as most of the software we work on is open-source and accessible to external collaborators.
 If you can imagine, GitHub charges a [4x premium](https://sso.tax/) for this feature.

 ### Code security and analysis